rkfg/regolancer/README.md

       --pto=                 channels with less than this outbound liquidity percentage will be considered as target channels -p, --perc=                use this value as both pfrom and pto from above -a, --amount=              amount to rebalance
-      --econ-ratio=          economical ratio for fee limit calculation as a multiple of target channel fee (for example, 0.5 means you want to pay at max half the fee you might earn for routing out of the target channel)
+  -r, --econ-ratio=          economical ratio for fee limit calculation as a multiple of target channel fee (for
+                             example, 0.5 means you want to pay at max half the fee you might earn for routing out of the target channel)
+  -l, --lost-profit          also consider the outbound channel fees when looking for profitable routes so that
+                             outbound_fee+inbound_fee < route_fee
   -b, --probe=               if the payment fails at the last hop try to probe lower amount using this many steps
       --min-amount=          if probing is enabled this will be the minimum amount to try -i, --exclude-channel-in=  don't use this channel as incoming (can be specified multiple times)